By Steve & Tamami Laser; with Nahoko Osuka reporting from Japan

 The Toyota GR Supra is built by Magna Steyr at its vehicle assembly facility in Graz, Austria.

-Features and specifications for Japanese market models, parts and accessories are subject to change without notice.
+Features and specifications for Japanese market models, parts and accessories are subject to change without notice

-Story (text and commentary) © 2019 CarNichiWa.com
+Story (commentary) © 2019 CarNichiWa.com